TheTrueTrooper/A-DiscordBot/README.md

 # A-Lame-DiscordBot
 A Ruff First look at a bot with Text To Voice, SoundBoard, Chat Opts, and Utilities.
-The project started as a ruff look at the bots and grew from there.
+The project started as a ruff look at the bots.
+This was more of a respose to a chalange that was programmed mostly as a joke.
+Some features were added at friends requests.

 A Simple Chat Bot written to manage a channel I had and used.